lyrrra/latin102/quiz1.md

 1. are being killed (present) interficiuntur
 2. were being killed (imperfect) interficiebantur
 3. were killed (perfect) interfecti sunt
 4. When Hercules *killed* the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.) interfecerit ❌
+(Emphasize the circumstance, not the timing, of what Hercules did.) interfecisset
-5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her. videret ❌
+5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her. vidit
-6. Hercules *led* Deianira in marriage (i.e., he married her). duxerit ❌
+6. Hercules *led* Deianira in marriage (i.e., he married her). duxit
-7. Hercules repeatedly *asked* Eurytus for permission to marry Iole. peteret ❌
+7. Hercules repeatedly *asked* Eurytus for permission to marry Iole. rogabat